algorandfoundation/xGov/Proposals/xgov-77.md

 Developed a lot projects like <a href="https://algocodexnft.com">Codex</a> (NFT project), Discord bots (sale&listing, verification, game) and websites (eg. <a href="evil-tools.thurstober.com">Evil Tools</a>, <a href="https://mentalmarvin.art">Mental Marvin</a>) on Algorand.
 You can check my some projects <a href="https://github.com/algovado/Algorand-Community-Portfolio">here</a>.

-Also I received a grant from [previous xGov](https://github.com/algorandfoundation/xGov/pull/8/files) and came second in the AlgoHouse NFTNYC2023 event with the Evil Tools project with Thurstober Studios.
+Also I received a grant from <a href="https://github.com/algorandfoundation/xGov/pull/8/files">previous xGov</a> and came second in the AlgoHouse NFTNYC2023 event with the Evil Tools project with Thurstober Studios.

 ## Present Proposal
 I plan to update the AlgoVerify project and release an open source version.